leomeinel/dot-files/README.md

 # dot-files

-Configuration files and miscellaneous files for my personal linux setups
+Configuration files and miscellaneous files for my personal linux setups.

+Meant for general purpose systems with a GUI.

 ## Installation